BOLAJISHOKANBI/alx-system_engineering-devops/0x00-shell_basics/README.md

 #101-clean_emacs is a script deletes all files in the current working directory that end with the character ~.
 #102-tree is a script that  creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
 #103-commas is a script that lists all the files and directories of the current directory, separated by commas (,)
+#school.mgc is a script that Create a magic file school.mgc that can be used with the command file to detect School dat